 PDF is a widely used file format for documents that binds all kind of formattings, texts, and images in a single file and that file can then be read using any of the available PDF readers, Adobe Reader, for example.

-If you happen to use a Mac, you already have a built-in PDF reader on your machine called Preview.
-The Preview app is not limited to viewing image files, but it also helps you view PDF files on your Mac.
+If you use a Mac, you already have a built-in PDF reader on your machine called Preview.
+The Preview app is not limited to viewing image files, but it also helps you view PDF files on your Mac easily.
 The downside of Preview is that it has limited options when it comes to editing a PDF file, which may not be adequate for you to add your own content into a PDF file.

 The Preview app not having the ability to edit PDF files should not prevent you from editing PDFs on your Mac as there are a number of tools out there that can help you do the task.
 In the post below, we have covered four of the best PDF editor apps for your Mac.

-Top 4 Best PDF Editor Apps For Your Mac
+Best PDF Editor Apps For Mac [Free & Paid Options]

 Skim is similar to Preview in terms of editing PDF files but it’s a little more than that.
 The app lets you annotate your PDF files, add and edit notes on the PDF files, and so on.

 While you may not find all the tools to completely edit a PDF file in Skim, it still works for basic things you may want to set up in a PDF file you have on your Mac.
 Skim is an open source app and it is downloaded for free from SourceForge.back to menu ↑